12 Ecommerce Marketing Strategies for Retailers

 Ecommerce marketing is the practice of driving brand awareness, traffic, sales, and conversions to your online store.
 For example, ecommerce businesses can create email marketing campaigns, build loyalty programs, collect customer reviews, and offer personalized recommendations as part of their marketing strategy.

 Creating an effective ecommerce marketing strategy is crucial to growing your online store.
-Here, we’ve compiled a few ecommerce marketing tips for your retail business.
+Here, we’ve compiled nearly two dozen ecommerce marketing tips for your retail business.

 When it comes to building an email list, quality is more important than quantity.

-Instead of fixating on the number of subscribers, focus on how likely the subscribers are to engage, do business with, and buy from you.
+Instead of fixating on the number of subscribers, focus on how likely the subscribers are to engage with and buy from you.

 To build a strong email list of quality subscribers, add opt-in forms on checkout pages, in post-purchase communications, and on popular pages of your website.
 You can also create an interactive quiz as a lead magnet to prompt people to submit their email addresses.

-Clothing retailer Everlane, for example, incorporates a simple, straightforward design in its email opt-in form, using a discount coupon to entice shoppers.
-Its crisp design and strategic placement on its website ensure that it is easy to notice and navigate.
+Clothing retailer Everlane, for example, incorporates a simple, straightforward design in its email opt-in form, using a discount to entice shoppers.
+Its crisp design and strategic placement ensure it’s easy to notice and use.

 - A welcome email (or series) once a customer makes a purchase